Saugat289/data-analyst-saugat/README.md

 Dataset:

 This dataset contains information about various community food markets and farmers markets.
 The key features included are:

 •	Year: The year the market was active

 •	Market Type: Indicates whether it’s a community food market or a farmers market

-•	Market Name / Location / Host: Name of the market, its location, and the hosting organization
+•	Market Name: Name of the market, its location, and the hosting organization

 •	Market Operator: The organization that operates the market

 •	Street Number: The number part of the street address

 •	Street Direction: The directional part of the street address (e.g., N, S, E, W)

 •	Street Name: The name of the street

 •	Street Type: Type of street (e.g., St, Ave)

 •	Merged Address: Full street address

 •	Market Direction: Additional location details or landmarks

 •	Website: Web address for more information about the market

 •	Day: The day(s) the market is held

 •	Open: Market opening time

 •	Close: Market closing time

 •	Months: The months during which the market is in operation

 •	Number of Vendors: Total number of vendors participating

 •	Offerings: Types of goods sold (e.g., produce, meat, seafood, cheese, prepared foods)

 Methodology: